May is National Hemochromatosis Awareness Month. Here are tools to help you create awareness in your community.

 Here are two simple tools to help increase awareness around you:

-1. Print and hang this downloadable poster featuring the main character from our new 3 minute video being released in late April.
+1. Print and hang this downloadable poster featuring the main character from our 3 minute explainer video.
 Hang the poster at your workplace, doctor’s office (ask permission first!), community bulletin boards, school, cultural centres, your favourite coffee shop, and other suitable locations.

 Keep in mind as you pick your locations that hereditary hemochromatosis primarily affects people of Northern European and Celtic descent.